happyhil/stock-trend-comparison/README.md

 - Comparison period: last 365 days
 - Comparison on: close prices

-The settings are adjustable via the `config.yaml`.
+The settings are adjustable via the `config.yaml` file.